ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 }
 ```

-That’s why the red round follows our clicks on lang codes — because of attaching and deattaching class `active`.
+That’s why the red round follows our clicks on lang codes — because of attaching and detaching the class `active`.

 Result: